-Do Hospitals Need to Wait for “Never Events” to Improve?
+Do Hospitals Need to Wait for “Never Events” to Improve Human Performance?

-I was reading about a man who had the wrong components installed during a knee replacement surgery.
+I read about a man who had the wrong components installed during a knee replacement surgery.
 The article said the error was:

 “…a ‘never event’ – one so serious it should never happen.”